Atharv-777/Floracious-Webpage/README.md

 # Floracious-Webpage
 ![](img/logo.jpg)

-This repository contains instructions to use floracious applicatio.
+This repository contains instructions to use floracious application.